 How to Improve Mobile App User Engagement Taking Care of App Retention?

 The longer you are able to retain a user, the more chances you have to increase user LTV (Lifetime Value).
-So here are a few practices that will help you increase mobile app user retention and eventually improve overall mobile app user engagement.
+So here are a few practices, user engagement campaigns, that will help you increase mobile app user retention and eventually improve overall mobile app user engagement strategy.

 1. Ongoing onboarding